rubenbase/rubackgen/README.md

 # Backend Boilerplate

 Fast and scalable backend for Nodejs and Graphql projects.
-Supports SQL and NoSQL databases, in this case it is made for PostgreSQL.
+Supports SQL and NoSQL databases, in this case using PostgreSQL.

 Features:
 - Register